davelively14/flatfoot/spade_channel.md

 ### <a name="clear-ward-result"></a>clear_ward_result

-With a valid ward_result id, will delete a ward_result and return the deleted ward_result.
+With a valid ward_result id, will delete a ward_result and asynchronously return the deleted ward_result.

 Javascript call pattern:
 ```javascript